mateusz-kow/Auto-Subs/CONTRIBUTING.md

     ```bash
     git push origin my-awesome-feature
     ```
-4. Open a pull request from your branch to the `main` branch of the original `auto-subs` repository.
+4. Open a pull request from your branch to the `dev` branch of the original `auto-subs` repository.
 5. In your pull request description, explain the changes you've made and link to any relevant issues.

 ## Code Style and Quality Standards